jbilander/AmigaPSU_Enclosure_for_Mean_Well_RT-50B/README.md

 ***

-Although printing with a brim worked better I got some cracks in the body.
+Although printing with a brim worked better I got some cracks in the body during cooling down.
 I used some super glue to seal it.

 ***